soffes/blog/published/2021-08-15-diving-in-the-philippines/diving-in-the-philippines.markdown

 # Diving in The Philippines

 In January 2020, I went on a dive trip to Dumaguete, Philippines.
-I think I barely heard of COVID-19 at the time.
+I think I had barely heard of COVID-19 at the time.
 By the end of the trip, there was lots on the news about this new virus in China in the airport on my way home.
 I remember thinking, "wow, this must be serious" when the US Border Patrol folks were wearing masks.

 A lot [has happened](https://soffes.blog/2020) in my life since this trip.
 I’ve been meaning to get to these photos for a long time.
 I took over 1,600 photos on this trip, so narrowing them down took some time.
 Since I’m headed to Mexico this week for more diving, I figured it was time to finally finish these.